mansi29sep-arch/SQL-QUERIES/README.md

-#This project is about writing some queries on window function
+#This project is about writing some queries on window functions